Adaptive Regularization for Large-Scale Sparse Feature Embedding Models: Abstract

 \section{Abstract}

 The one-epoch overfitting problem has drawn widespread attention, especially in CTR and CVR estimation models in search, advertising, and recommendation domains.
 These models which rely heavily on large-scale sparse categorical features, often suffer a significant decline in performance when trained for multiple epochs.
-Although recent studies have proposed heuristic solutions, they have not clearly identified the fundamental cause of this phenomenon.
-In this work, we provide a theoretical analysis that explains why overfitting occurs in models that use large-scale sparse categorical features.
-Based on this analysis, we propose an adaptive regularization method to address it.
+Although recent studies have proposed heuristic solutions, the fundamental cause of this phenomenon remains unclear.
+In this work, we present a theoretical explanation grounded in Rademacher complexity, supported by empirical experiments, to explain why overfitting occurs in models with large-scale sparse categorical features.
+Based on this analysis, we propose a regularization method that constrains the norm budget of embedding layers adaptively.
 Our approach not only prevents the severe performance degradation observed during multi-epoch training, but also improves model performance within a single epoch.
 This method has already been deployed in online production systems.